nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 {::include cddl/set-type.cddl}
 ~~~

-The set expression array contins a set operator followed by an array of values which are the members of a set of Reference Values.
+The set expression array contains a set operator followed by an array of values which are the members of a set of Reference Values.
 The set is defined by `set-type`.

 The set expression definitions are as follows: